fragcolor-xyz/shards/docs/docs/shards/index.md

 Type `Table` is a collection of key/value pairs.

-Also called map, data dictionary, and associative array.
+Also called map, data dictionary, or associative array.
 An example of a `Table` type would be: `{:key1 "Hello" :key2 "World"}`.

 === "Code"